Absorbing the Arrow of Electromagnetic Radiation: Introduction

 Throughout the article, we focus on classical electrodynamics.
 This is standard practice in the literature on the arrow of radiation, though there are exceptions (\citealp{arntzenius1993, atkinson2006}).
-One may wonder why we should try to solve the arrow of radiation with classical physics when we know that classical physics has been superseded by quantum physics and classical electromagnetism has been replaced by quantum electrodynamics.
+One may wonder why we should try to explain the arrow of radiation within classical physics when we know that classical physics has been superseded by quantum physics and classical electromagnetism has been replaced by quantum electrodynamics.
 This question is especially pressing given our discussions of the early universe and the ultimate composition of charged bodies.
 We think it is important to see whether and how the arrows of radiation and radiation reaction can be explained within classical electromagnetism.
-Our methodology is to push the classical theory to its limits and see what it can do.
-Figuring out how the arrows of radiation and radiation reaction are best explained in this context provides insight into the laws and ontology of classical electromagnetism.
+Our methodology is to push the classical theory to its limits and see what it can do, recognizing that there will be places where further physics is needed.
+Figuring out how the arrows of radiation and radiation reaction are best explained within classical electromagnetism provides insight into the laws and ontology of the theory.
 Such work may also help us solve foundational problems in quantum electrodynamics.
 In particular, studying self-interaction in classical electrodynamics can provide clues as to how self-interaction should be handled in quantum electrodynamics (an important, and notoriously difficult, subject).\footnote{See \citet{fundamentalityoffields}.}